Updated: January 21, 2018

 But what is AI and how can it be used to take customer engagement to new levels?
 To make it simple, think of AI as the application of software technologies using standard hardware for:

-Doing these in a faster, more accurate, and more cost effective way versus humans doing it manually.
-All resulting in a superior customer experience and better business results.
+Machines are capable of doing these in a faster, more accurate, and more cost effective way versus humans doing them manually.
+When that happens, the result is a superior customer experience and better business results.

 CRM is technology that improves customer experience (either unassisted or assisted by an employee) as it relates to customer’s interactions with a brand’s marketing, sales, and service, and the fulfillment of commitments by those three functions.